jeanwsr/mokit-doc-mdbook/src/chap4-3.md

 (3) background point charges are not supported.

-This version of SDSPT2 is performed by the Xi’an CI module of BDF program.
+This version of SDSPT2 is performed by the Xi'an CI module of BDF program.
 So you are assumed to have successfully installed BDF.
 You should cite this paper DOI: 10.1080/00268976.2017.1308029 if you use this method.

 ## 4.3.11 MRMP2
 Second order Multi-reference Perturbation Theory based on CASSCF reference.